EDiLD/edild.github.com/_posts/2015-01-19-quant-ecotox20-glm.md

-[Previously](http://edild.github.io/quant-ecotox20/), I showed how to analyze the fish survival data using the arcsine square root transformation.
+[Previously](http://edild.github.io/quant-ecotox20/), I showed how to analyse the fish survival data using the arcsine square root transformation.
 Warton & Hui (2011) demonstrated that *the arcsine transform should not be used in either circumstance*, but instead use Generalized Linear Models.
 This post is about how to analyse example 5.1 on page 223 of [Quantitative Ecotoxicology](http://www.crcpress.com/product/isbn/9781439835647) using Generalised Linear Models.